 Process Yield Measures

-An ideal process must produce without defects and without rework.
-To expose these unnecessary and costly inefficiencies, you should have appropriate performance metrics to measure process yield, or otherwise, the true process yield might be underestimated.
-Process yield measures should be able to expose even the smallest inefficiencies in a process, which will enable operations to understand their true process yield in order to set realistic improvement targets.
+An ideal process must operate with zero defects and without rework.
+To unveil these unnecessary and costly inefficiencies, it is important to employ appropriate performance metrics for measure process yield, or otherwise, the true process yield might be underestimated.
+Process yield measures should be able to expose even the smallest inefficiencies within a process, empowering operations to understand their true process yield in order to set realistic targets for improvement.

-First Time Yield (FTY) is simply obtained by dividing the good product units by the number of total units entered the process at a given process step.
-Such good product units may include reworked units.
-For example, first time yield at a given process step which has produced 90 good units from 100 processed units would be 90 percent.
+First Time Yield (FTY) is simply obtained by dividing the number of defect-free product units by the number of total units entered the process at a given process step, including reworked units.
+For example, FTY at a given process step which has produced 90 good units from 100 processed units would be 90 percent.
+FTY is not sensitive to product complexity and only looks at the volume of the produced units.
+Corrective actions are often taken on spot when mistakes are discovered, and rework may not be adequately recorded in quality logs, making the process yield rate looks better than reality.

-Final Yield (FY) is another widely used metric that is easy to calculate using readily available data.
-It is obtained by counting the good units that made it through until the last step divided by the total number of units that entered the process.
-In other words, if the amount of units at the end of the process equals to what they were at the beginning, then the final yield would be 100 percent.
+Another widely adopted metric, Final Yield (FY), is easily calculated using readily available data.
+It is obtained by counting the defect-free units that successfully complete the entire process divided by the total units entered the process.
+In other words, if the number of units at the end of the process equals to what they were at the beginning, then the final yield would be 100 percent.

 Final yield example